 Thank you for your interest in sharing your valuable time with the National School District.
 We recognize that volunteer assistance in schools can enrich the education program, increase supervision of students, and contribute to school safety while strengthening the school's relationship with the community (BP 1240).
 Volunteer applications must be filled out each school year.
 Please turn in the completed packet to your school of choice.
 Volunteer packets are available at the schools and online at www.nsd.us.
-Documents Needed (AR1240; EC49406): (1) Volunteer Application, (2) Volunteer Code of Conduct, (3) Valid Driver's License or Picture ID, (4) Copy of negative Tuberculosis Test (TB) results within the past four years (TB skin test or chest x-ray), and (5) proof of Covid-19 vaccination and booster.
+Documents Needed (AR1240; EC49406): (1) Volunteer Application, (2) Volunteer Code of Conduct, (3) Valid Driver's License or Picture ID, (4) Copy of negative Tuberculosis Test (TB) results within the past four years.
 Please Note: Volunteers are screened through the Department of Justice's Megan's Law website (AR1240; cf. 3515.5)